valleyofdawn/TreeTag/README.md

 - Integrates smoothly with AnnData and scanpy.

-- Reads human‑editable YAMLs for the ontology and for positive/negative markers and builds the ontology as a graph (via igraph) for hierarchical traversal **(init_tree)**.
+- Reads human‑editable YAMLs for the ontology and for positive/negative markers and builds the ontology as a graph (via igraph) for hierarchical traversal.

 - Visualizes the ontology to inspect and validate structure **(plot_tree)**.